Employment

 · Keep appropriate documentation and records consistent with Student Affairs and College procedures.

-· Participate in the Department of Student Affairs by attending meetings, events, contributing to development of initiatives, communication, and department-wide activities.
+· Participate in the Department of Student Affairs by attending meetings, events, contributing to the development of initiatives, communication, and department-wide activities.

-· Carry out other assigned duties Student Affairs as required, and commensurate with the level of the position.
+· Carry out other assigned duties to Student Affairs as required, and commensurate with the level of the position.

 Key Outputs/Deliverables: